BradSegal/CV-site/content/authors/admin/_index.md

     link: files/Brad Segal - CV.pdf
 education:
   courses:
-    - course: MSc (Eng)
+    - course: Master of Science in Engineering
       institution: University of the Witwatersrand
-      year: 2021
+      year: ""
     - course: Bachelor of Medicine & Bachelor of Surgery (MBBCh)
       institution: University of the Witwatersrand
-      year: 2021
+      year: ""
     - course: National Senior Certificate
       institution: King David Victory Park
-      year: 2015
+      year: ""
 email: ""
 ---

-I am a medical student in my clinical years with a passion for technology and development.
-While studying medicine, I have been working on a variety of projects such as an automated marking and analytics suite for medical exams, a management system for student-run events and 3D printing of medical models.
-I am an artificial intelligence enthusiast and am currently researching computer-aided chest x-ray diagnostic models as well as the creation of synthetic medical images through generative adversarial networks.
+I’m a qualified medical doctor with a passion for digital technology and its applications for healthcare.
+This passion led me to simultaneously complete an MSc in Engineering alongside my medical degree.
+My research focus has largely been on the applications of deep learning for medical imaging, however, I have also worked on infectious disease modelling, HIV transmission risk prediction, as well as more conventional medical research.
+I am thoroughly fascinated with AI & Precision Medicine in all its forms and am working to bring these concepts to reality.